studio-minus/madness-interactive-reloaded/README.md

 ## How to install the fork
 THIS IS NOT INSTALLED LIKE A MOD!
 Download the fork from the releases tab (win64).
 Once downloaded, extract it and open the exe.
-Same with MIR.
+Same with MIR

+**Debug** versions may require downloading and installing the .NET sdk for the debug console to work and open correctly.

+**Releases** (as of now there are only debug releases because the fix is not finished) only need the .NET runtime.

 ## The cause of the bug;
 .NET 8.0.8 causes Vector2.Normalize() (and some other methods) on older CPU's that do not support SSE41 or SSE42 to not.